-The Buick, Prespatou, and Feye Springs Water Stations are now open!
+The Buick, Prespatou, Boundary and Feye Springs Water Stations are now open!

-Construction is still underway for Rose Prairie and Boundary Water Stations.
-We thank-you for your patience.
+Construction is still underway for Rose Prairie Water Station.
+We thank you for your patience.

 Complete the signup process online at prrdwater.com or visit one of the PRRD offices in Fort St John or Dawson Creek in person or by phone during regular office hours for assistance.

 Once registered, residents will be able to purchase water credits online any time of the day or night from their computer or other device and have access to potable water stations using their individual access code and pin.

 Read the Water Station How-To Guide for more information on setting up your account online or watch our tutorial videos!

 Potable Water Systems in the PRRD